yandex/mapsapi-ios/README.md

 ```

 ### Multiple maps
-You can add other controllers and `.js` files keeping convention of matching names for each pair.
+You can add other view controllers and `.js` files keeping convention of matching names for each pair.

 ### Offline
 Tile cache coming soon.